 The message was drafted by the Home Secretary and then edited by the King.
 We'll be telling you more in May 2021.

 No one knows.
 And it's why we're launching a survey.
 In 2021, we'll be asking children who were given a card to post a picture of themselves holding the message with the hashtag #aswecelebrate.

 DID ANY CHILDREN REPLY TO THE KING?

 The Royal Archives records that a few hundred children replied to the King.
 Sadly, these letters no longer exist.

 WHERE CAN I SEE A COPY?

-We'll be working with schools and museums to connect them with local owners of the original message.
-We hope organisations will display the message for the month of June 2021 and share the stories of the children of World War II.
+We hope schools and museums will display the message for the month of June 2021 and share the stories of the children of World War II.

 You can watch a video of the message on You Tube.